LukeShortCloud/rootpages/markdown/openstack.md

         * bridge_mappings = `<LABEL>`:br-vlan
             * The `<LABEL>` can be any unique name.
 It is used as an alias for the interface name.
         * local_ip = `<IP_ADDRESS>`
-            * This IP address should be accesible on the `br-vlan` interface.
+            * This IP address should be accessible on the `br-vlan` interface.
     * [agent]
         * tunnel_types = vxlan
         * l2_population = True